Ontario Highway 401: Assumption

 as did the Kingston Bypass in Eastern Ontario.

 Work began to connect the latter with the Scenic Highway in 1955.

 After the 1954 New York State Thruway opened from Buffalo to New York City, Michigan officials encouraged Ontario to bypass Highway 3 as the most direct path from Detroit to Buffalo.

 By 1956, construction had begun on a segment between Highway 4 in London and Highway 2 in Woodstock, as well as on the section between Windsor and Tilbury.

 In 1958, a section bypassing Morrisburg was opened to accommodate traffic displaced from a portion of Highway 2 through The Lost Villages of the Saint Lawrence Seaway.

 By the end of 1960, the Toronto section of the highway was extended both eastwards and westwards: first east from Newcastle to Port Hope on June 30; then later west from Highway 25 in Milton to Highway 8 south of Kitchener on November 17.

 By mid-1961, the section between Brighton and Marysville had opened.
 The gap to the east, from Highway 28 in Port Hope to Highway 30 in Brighton was opened on July 20 of that year.

 The gap between Woodstock and Kitchener was completed on November 9, 1961, while the gap between Tilbury and London was completed two lanes at a time; the westbound lanes on October 22, 1963, the eastbound on July 20, 1965.
 The gap between Marysville and Kingston was opened by 1962.

 The final sections, from west of Cornwall to Lancaster, were opened between 1962 and 1964;

 two lanes opened to Lancaster on September 11, 1962, but the other two were not completed until July 31, 1964.
 The last segment, to the Ontario–Quebec border, was opened on November 10, 1964.

+As originally envisioned by McQuesten, Highway 401 had been routed along the Thousand Islands Parkway since 1952.

+However, by then numerous properties and a tourist industry were established, which had not been present when the parkway originally opened in 1938.
+James Auld, MPP for Leeds and the Minister of Tourism and Information, joined local residents to persuade the DHO to construct an inland bypass.
+The DHO agreed, stating that it would cost less to build a new freeway than to upgrade the parkway.
+Construction of the Thousand Islands Bypass began in 1965, with work proceeding east from Gananoque.
+The Thousand Islands Parkway was the final two-lane segment of Highway 401.

+A portion was opened on September 1, 1967, from Gananoque to Highway 137, which was itself built south to the parkway at the same time.
+The Highway 401 designation was applied along this new route, while the bypassed portion of the parkway was redesignated as Highway 2S.

+Despite the expected influx of traffic from the United States for Expo 67 in Montreal, the DHO opted to build the portion east of Ivy Lea after the centennial celebrations.

 Finally, on October 11, 1968, the Thousand Islands Bypass opened.
 This final piece was commemorated with a plaque to signify the completion of Highway 401.